 Metallic gaskets are fabricated from one or a combination of metal to the desired shape and size.
 Common metallic gaskets are ring-joint gaskets and lens rings.
 They are suitable for high-pressure and temperature applications and require high bolt load to seal.

 Aside from the choice of gasket material, the structure or configuration of the gasket is also significant.
-The following are descriptions of four major types.
+The following paragraphs explain four major types of gaskets.